riekan/azure-relay-node-proxy/hyco-ws/README.md

 ```

 var server = createRelayedServer([options], [connectCallback] )
+- Options Arguments:
+- **server** (required) - the fully qualified URI for a Hybrid Connection name on which to listen, usually
+                          constructed with the WebSocket.createRelayListenUri() helper.
+- **token** (required) - this argument *either* holds a previously issued token string *or* a callback
+                         function that can be called to obtain such a token string.
+The callback option
+                         is preferred as it allows token renewal.
+- **agent** (optional) - this argument is an optional parameter for an https-proxy-agent if you want to run the
+                         server behind a Proxy
+... many more options I'wont exyplain anymore.....

 This method is simple syntactic sugar that calls the constructor to create a new
 instance of the RelayedServer and then subscribes the provided callback